IFC LATEST PRAYER UPDATE (ENGLISH)

-Giving thanks; Editorial: Retreats & United Prayer; The Church: Specific churches & ministries;
+Giving thanks; Editorial: Revival…Holiness; The Church: Specific churches & ministries;

-The Government and those in authority: This month; Peace process; The North; Gas; Health (see list)
+The Government and those in authority: This month; The North; Gas.

 National issues: (see list); Moral & social; Cities & municipalities; Caring & compassion; International; IFC information.

-December Prayer Issues.
-2 Corinth 1:20.
+January Prayer Issues.
+2 Corinthians 1:20.
 ‘For no matter how many promises God has made, they are "Yes" in Christ.’